Olical/Mappa/README.md

         url: 'http://flowdev.co.uk/'
     }

 Now you need to map the data that you need.
+But as you can see, the results are within an array.

+Don't worry, Mappa works this out and handles it!

     Mappa.addMap('newsFeed', {
-        title: 'mainData.t',
+        title: 'results.t',
-        url: 'mainData.more.u'
+        url: 'results.more.u'
     });

     Mappa.addMap('webDevelopers', {